MicrosoftDocs/learn/learn-pr/github/introduction-github-advanced-security/includes/3-create-culture-around-security.md

 - The Security Overview provides a comprehensive dashboard summarizing the security status of the repository.

-3rd Party Alerts:
+Third Party Alerts:

 - You can integrate third-party code analysis tools with GitHub code scanning by uploading data as SARIF files.
-Learn more about this at the end of the module with a link to “Integrating with code scanning.”
+Learn more about this topic at the end of the module with a link to 'Integrating with code scanning.'

 #### Implications of Ignoring an Alert

 Ignoring a security alert poses significant risks to the project.
 Vulnerabilities may be exploited by malicious actors, leading to data breaches, service disruptions, or other security incidents.
 Ignoring alerts can also result in increased remediation efforts, potentially impacting project timelines and the overall trustworthiness of the software.

-The long-term consequences of ignoring alerts may include reputational damage, regulatory non-compliance, and financial losses.
-It is crucial for development teams to prioritize and address security alerts promptly to mitigate these risks and maintain the integrity of the software.
+The long-term consequences of ignoring alerts may include reputational damage, regulatory noncompliance, and financial losses.
+It's crucial for development teams to prioritize and address security alerts promptly to mitigate these risks and maintain the integrity of the software.

 When developers discover a security alert, their immediate role is to investigate the nature and severity of the alert.
 This involves understanding the impact on the codebase, potential exploit scenarios, and any necessary steps for remediation.